 The provision for income taxes was based on the applicable federal and state tax rates for those periods.
-The effective tax rate for the three months ended March 31, 2019 reflects the impact of certain non-deductible executive compensation partially offset by credits for research and development activity.
-The effective tax rate for the three months ended March 31, 2018 reflects tax benefits related to stock option exercises in the period as well as credits for research and development activity.
+The effective tax rate for the three and six months ended June 30, 2019 reflects the impact of certain non-deductible executive compensation partially offset by credits for research and development activity.
+The effective tax rate for the three and six months ended June 30, 2018 reflects tax benefits related to stock option exercises in the period as well as credits for research and development activity.

-Deferred income tax assets at March 31, 2019 consist of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.
+Deferred income tax assets as of June 30, 2019 consist of temporary differences primarily related to stock-based compensation and research and development tax credit carryforwards, partially offset by temporary differences related to intangible assets.

 The Company files income tax returns in the U.S. federal jurisdiction and several states.
 Given that the Company has incurred tax losses since its inception, all of the Company's tax years are effectively open to examination.
-The Company has no amount recorded for any unrecognized tax benefits as of March 31, 2019.
+The Company is currently under audit by one State tax jurisdiction.
+The Company has no amount recorded for any unrecognized tax benefits as of June 30, 2019.
 The Company regularly evaluates its tax positions for additional unrecognized tax benefits and associated interest and penalties, if applicable.
 There are many factors that are considered when evaluating these tax positions including: interpretation of tax laws, recent tax litigation on a position, past audit or examination history, and subjective estimates and assumptions.
 The Company reflects interest and penalties attributable to income taxes, to the extent they arise, as a component of income tax provision or benefit.